Program of Study

 Students who have not selected a focused area of study at the time of their application and admission should declare one no later than the completion of 24 credits.
 At that point, students will be reassigned, if necessary, to a faculty advisor in the area of focused study.

-The Master of Arts degree requires successful completion of the 48 credit components detailed below.
+The Master of Arts in Religious Studies degree requires successful completion of the 48 credit components detailed below.

 Core Course Dialogue in a World of Difference 3 credits

-Students are required to take the designated number of credits in each of the core areas listed below; courses that fulfill the core areas are identified with an asterisk (*) on the course schedule for each semester and in the course description section of the Catalogue.
+Students are required to take the designated number of credits in each of the core areas listed below:

 |Scripture (Required: one course in each of two scriptures)||6|